amar5075kumar/Data-Lake-US_ImmigrationData/README.md

  - Step 3: Define the Data Model
  - Step 4: Run ETL to Model the Data
  - Step 5: Complete Project Write Up

+For the full project and code, visit the [GitHub Repository](https://github.com/amar5075kumar/Data-Lake-US_ImmigrationData/).
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.